carv-cmd/ML_projects/README.md

 I try not to do that because its a terrible way to learn.
 Therefore, most of my code is 'from scratch'..
 So please feel free to give me any tips or critque.
-Trust me I dont mind. i.e. I try to reference the documentation way more often then stack overflow.
+Trust me I dont mind.
+I try to reference the documentation way more often then stack overflow.
 But where I do use others code I will give credit in that projects repository txt file.

 Any advanced math, machine learning, or python, etc. seen here,